troykinsella/concourse-rubygems-resource/README.md

 ### Parameters

 * `gem_dir`: Required.
 The directory in which the built RubyGem file is located.
+* `gem_regex`: Optional.
+A RegEx that can match the RubyGem file name to publish.
 * `key_name`: Optional.
 The name of the API key in `~/.gem/credentials` to use.

 ### Example